 Hack: By now you probably know you can freeze that fruit for smoothies, but did you know you can also use overripe fruit in banana bread?
-Mash up those peaches, strawberries, nectarines in with the brown bananas for a delicious twist on this staple.
+Mashup those peaches, strawberries, and nectarines with the brown bananas for a delicious twist on this staple.

 Hack: Or is it?
 We tend to think of certain parts of fruits and vegetables as inedible – skins, stalks, leaves – but many parts can be eaten.
 Try a pesto made from carrot tops, a stir fry made with banana peels, or make a chutney with watermelon rind.

 Hack: Sometimes, it’s just too much and you can’t pickle your way out of it.
-Chances are there is someone else could use it.
-Ask your family, friends and neighbors if they can use it.
-If not, consider posting it to the free, food-sharing app Olio so people in your community can enjoy!
+Chances are there is someone else who could use it.
+Ask your family, friends, and neighbors if they can use it.
+If not, consider posting it to the free, food-sharing app Olio so people in your community can enjoy it!